 Or maybe you have a radar detector in your vehicle that detects upcoming police speed traps on the highway and sounds an alarm when police radar is detected that measures your advancing speed.

-These nanoscale sensor devices measure physical quantities of a chemical or biological agent and convert that to a signal that can be detected and analyzed by these advanced systems.
+These nanoscale sensing devices measure physical quantities of a chemical or biological agent and convert that to a signal that can be detected and analyzed by these advanced systems.
 They are highly sensitive and operate at a similar scale as natural biological processes.

 These sensors are already changing the way air and water quality are measured due to their size, quickness, and accuracy of measurements.